Cloud-SPAN/genomics03-using-the-command-line/_episodes/03-redirection.md

 in a file.
 The FASTQ file may change over time, so given the potential for updates, make sure your file matches your instructor's output.

-As of Sept.
-2020, wc gives the following output:
+As of Nov.
+2021, wc gives the following output: